SoftUni/Programming-Basics-Book-Python-EN/chapter-03-simple-conditions.md

 By pressing the **tab key** we create a block of code through which a group of commands can be executed.
 When we have code in **if, elif, else** (and other structures) and we want to perform a series of operations, we put them in a block after the condition.

 <table><tr><td><img src="/assets/alert-icon.png" style="max-width:50px" /></td>
-<td>It is a good practice <strong>to use tab (or four spaces)</strong>, since this makes the code more readable, neater and cleaner.
-In this way we avoid errors during code execution.</td>
+<td>It is a good practice <strong>to use a tab (or four spaces)</strong> since this makes the code more readable, neater and cleaner.
+In this way, we avoid errors during code execution.</td>
 </tr></table>

 Here is an example of bad indentation: